LIS

 9VAC25-780-80.
 Existing water use information.

-A. A water plan shall include, at a minimum, current information documenting existing water use as listed below.
-Water use information shall be obtained from Department of Health waterworks permit compliance reports, the department ground water permit compliance reports or department water use reports.
+A. Each local government within the regional planning area shall provide information documenting existing water use information to assist in the development of the regional water supply plan.
+A regional water supply plan shall include, at a minimum, current information documenting existing water use as listed in this section for each local government within the regional planning area.
+Water use information shall be obtained from the Virginia Department of Health waterworks permit compliance reports, the department groundwater permit compliance reports, department water use reports provided to each local government, or other appropriate available sources.
 Information shall be reported for the most recent previous annual compilation of such data that is available on the date of submission of the water plan.
+Each local government shall be responsible for reviewing the water use information for their locality and obtaining this information from any known omissions in the dataset.

-B. A water plan shall include the following information for community water systems:
+B. A regional water supply plan shall include the following information for each community water system within the regional planning area:

-3. The average and maximum daily withdrawal for each community water system within the planning area.
+3. The average and maximum daily withdrawal of groundwater or surface water over the most recent five-year period.

-5. The peak day water use by month for each community water system within the planning area.
+5. The peak day water use by month.

-6. An estimate of the water used on an average annual basis by self-supplied nonagricultural users of more than 300,000 gallons per month of surface and ground water within the service area of each community water system.
+6. An estimate of the water used on an average annual basis by self-supplied nonagricultural users of more than 300,000 gallons in any month of surface water and groundwater within the service area of the community water system.

-7. An estimate of the amount of water used on an average annual basis by self-supplied agricultural users of more than 300,000 gallons per month of surface and ground water within the service area of each community water supply.
+7. An estimate of the amount of water used on an average annual basis by self-supplied agricultural users of more than 300,000 gallons in any month of surface water and groundwater within the service area of the community water system.

-8. An estimate of the number of self-supplied users of less than 300,000 gallons per month of ground water and an estimate of the total amount of water used by them on an annual average basis within the service area of each community water supply.
+8. An estimate of the number of self-supplied users of less than 300,000 gallons in any month of groundwater and an estimate of the total amount of water used by them on an annual average basis within the service area of the community water system.

-9. For each community water system included in the water plan, the plan shall include an estimate of the disaggregated amounts of water used in categories of use appropriate for the system.
+9. An estimate of the disaggregated amounts of water used in categories of use appropriate for the system.
 Typical categories may include:

 a.
 Residential use;